simonliuanu/PeakNote/Personas_UserStory.md

 - Pain Points: Manually creating and sending meeting notes to multiple stakeholders is time-consuming and prone to inconsistency

-- MeetingAssistant Value: Automatically delivers polished meeting summaries directly to executives' Outlook inboxes, saving time and ensuring consistent communication.
+- PeakNote Value: Automatically delivers polished meeting summaries directly to executives' Outlook inboxes, saving time and ensuring consistent communication.
 Users can download meeting summaries in PDF or Word format for formal documentation.

 #### Persona 4: Sales Manager